 - Never turn your back on a falling tree.

 - Be alert and avoid objects thrown back by a tree as it falls.

-Remember, if you think that you cannot do the trimming on your own; always call professionals to do them.
+Remember, if you think that you cannot do the trimming on your own, always call professionals to do it.
 You can also contact us for future jobs and meeting arrangements.